JamesBream/PixelGram/README.md

 Finally, some utilities...
 (Yeah, we're getting there, almost I think.)

     - Install Adobe Brackets
     - Install MySQL Workbench

-I honestly, think that's it.
-If you've cloned the repository from Github, you should be able to do `python app.py` in cmd in order to run the server.
-This will need restarting if you change the Python code but should be ok to leave running if you're working with anything else.
+If everything instaleld, you should be able to do `python3 app.py` in the terminal to run the server.
+This can be left running in the background and is set up to automatiaclly detect changes in the `.py` files so you don't need to restart the server when changes are made.

-Hey, I'm setting up this sh*t